 - Demolition and truck driving

-You should include your work experience and all relevant skills, but they should come after the Education section of your resume.
+You should include your work experience and all relevant skills, but they should come after the education section of your resume.

 Observe the following rules while writing your entry-level construction resume:

-- Do not start with the professional experience section
+Do not start with the professional experience section

-- Always start with your most recent educational experience since that’s likely your most recent relevant experience
+Always start with your most recent educational experience since that’s likely your most recent relevant experience

-- Always write a career profile that highlights your academic knowledge, personal skills, and degrees gained
+Always write a career profile that highlights your academic knowledge, personal skills, and degrees gained

-- Always include previous work history, whether part-time or an internship
+Always include previous work history, whether part-time or an internship

-- You should also include work experiences, even if it was just during the summer, which required laborer skills; that will be appreciated by prospective employers
+You should also include work experiences, even if it was just during the summer, which required laborer skills; that will be appreciated by prospective employers

-- Do not disregard your previous work experiences, even if it’s not full-time
+Do not disregard your previous work experiences, even if it’s not full-time

-TIP: Many entry-level construction roles are gained through apprenticeships, internships, and part-time jobs, so make sure to include these experiences to make up for your lack of professional experience.
+Many entry-level construction roles are gained through apprenticeships, internships, and part-time jobs, so make sure to include these experiences to make up for your lack of professional experience.

-How to write an Entry-Level Construction Resume
+Writing an Entry-Level Construction Resume

 When looking for entry-level construction jobs, there are three particularly strong points to include on your resume.
 They are:

 When writing an entry-level construction resume, always emphasize your ability to work in a team.
 Also, include any previous job responsibilities that had you cooperating with other staff.

 It shows your prospective employers that you can work well in a team and produce positive results.